-Where smoke alarms are fitted these should be regularly tested by the occupier to ensure that they operate effectively.
+Where alarms are fitted these should be regularly tested, it is suggested on a monthly basis, by the occupier to ensure that they operate effectively.
 Alarms should never be disconnected; if nuisance activation is occurring because it is too sensitive, then the alarm may need to be replaced.
+Any replacement batteries required are the occupier's responsibility.